michael-ouyang-projects/openapi-demo/README.md

 ---

 ## 6. Multiple OpenAPI specifications
-Since openapi-generator doesn't support generating code from multiple OpenAPI specifications in a task yet, we need to create a customized task and utilize the GenerateTask to do so.
+Since openapi-generator doesn't support generating code from multiple OpenAPI specifications in a single task yet, we need to create a customized task and utilize the GenerateTask to do so.

 ### 6-1.
 Import the GenerateTask class in build.gradle
 ```groovy